gdaudin/gdaudin.github.io/Seminars_and_Conferences.md

 ---

 # 2025
+May
+LEDa departemental seminar.
+Presentation of "Benefitting from Brutality: Profits of North Western Europe’s Slave Trade at the Eve of the Industrial Revolution" with Klas Rönnbäck, Gerhard de Kok, † David Richardson and Miguel Geraldes Rodrigues.
+May
+LEDa departemental seminar.
+Presentation of "Benefitting from Brutality: Profits of North Western Europe’s Slave Trade at the Eve of the Industrial Revolution" with Klas Rönnbäck, Gerhard de Kok, † David Richardson and Miguel Geraldes Rodrigues.

 March
 [“On n’y voit rien”.
 Sources, corpus, bases de données : des processus de saisie aux processus de preuve](https://www.idhes.cnrs.fr/on-ny-voit-rien-sources-corpus-bases-de-donnees-des-processus-de-saisie-aux-processus-de-preuve/)
 Presentation of the Toflit18 database in the third session « Prouver par les données » : Traiter et interpréter; Visualiser et expliquer; Transmettre et remployer.

 # 2024